mcore1976/soc-ai/README.md

 ```
 ---------------------------------------------------------------------------------------------------------------------

-2. check the list of interfaces in your machine, and find the one exposed to untrusted network
+2. Check the list of interfaces in your machine, and find the one exposed to untrusted network

 ```bash
 ip a